• About TTT

 Dallas, Texas

 You could take a solo trip to Fort Worth and Dallas on the same weekend.
-The Dallas/Fort Worth airport is in between both cities and is very convenient to both cities.
+The Dallas/Fort Worth airport is located between the two cities and is very convenient for both.

 Retreat To Nature In Texas For The Solo Traveler